Sackbut: History

 The trombone developed from the buisine trumpet.
 Up until 1375 trumpets were simply a long straight tube with a bell flare.

-There are various uses of sackbut-like words in the Bible, which has led to a faulty translation from the Latin bible that suggested the trombones date back as far as 600 BC, but there is no evidence of slides at this time.
+There are various uses of sackbut-like words in translations of the Bible, including the Geneva Bible and King James Bible, due to a faulty translation from the Vulgate; the Latin term in the Vulgate actually referred to a type of harp.

 From 1375 the iconography sees trumpets being made with bends, and some in 'S' shapes.
 Around 1400 we see the "loop"-shaped trumpet appear in paintings and at some point in the 15th century, a single-tube slide was added.
-This slide trumpet was known as a "trompette des ménestrels" in the alta capella bands.
+This slide trumpet was known as a "trompette des ménestrels" in the alta cappella bands.

 The earliest clear evidence of a U-shaped slide moving on two inner tubes is in a fresco painting by Filippino Lippi in Rome, The Assumption of the Virgin, dating from 1488 to 1493.

 From the 15th to the 19th centuries, the instrument designs changed very little overall, apart from a slight widening of the bell in classical era.
 Since the 19th century, trombone bore sizes and bells have increased significantly.

 It was one of the most important instruments in Baroque polychoral works, along with the cornett and organ.